Why choose BT?

 Until recently, broadband prices were advertised as ‘up to’ – theoretical maximums that only 10% of people had to be able to get for the number to be legitimately advertised.
 Now, as you can see from the comparison above, providers advertise the average speed customers subscribing to a particular package are likely to get.

 BT’s averages are the same or a little higher than the majority of its competitors.
 In fact, until very recently, BT’s entry-level fibre packages were some 14Mbps faster than everyone else’s (barring Virgin Media which has its own network and offers far faster speeds than anyone).
-BT still offers an average 50Mbps for its entry -level unlimited fibre package, but it has also re-introduced its slower 36Mbps fibre offering with a 30GB usage limit.
+BT still offers an average 50Mbps for its entry-level unlimited fibre package, but it has also re-introduced its slower 36Mbps fibre offering with unlimited usage.

 Access to over 5 million wi-fi hotspots around the UK